 8. What Leibniz demonstrates is that either this imperfect world was created, or nothing else could be created.
 Why did God not face this second alternative as a serious one, from the moral point of view?
 Couldn’t it be ethically good to abstain, to not create?
 Why create a necessarily (not circumstantially) imperfect world, to then construct all the moral paraphernalia?

 9. When we ask ourselves about the moral value of life, this is also a question about the life that we are potentially capable of creating.
 In this case, we possess a possibility of abstention that we don’t have in the case of our own life.
 It was said by many philosophers (Schopenhauer, Adorno) that men are capable of bearing the pains considered to be inevitable much better, while they suffer more intensely from the gratuitous pains, that is, those that could have been avoided.
 But this assertion is never put in the radical level, applying to the intra-wordly sufferings (concentration camps, drugs, etc.) but never to the very suffering of living, that which the child complains after being born, that which suffers from neurosis.
 In fact, applying this assertion radically, all men, while children, should consider intolerable the pains and sufferings of their lives, given that they could have been avoided through an act of abstention by other people.
 In this sense, all suffering is useless.
-This conclusion can only be negated if life is considered intrinsically moral, such as the affirmative ethics argue.
+This conclusion can only be negated if life is considered intrinsically moral, as affirmative ethics argue.
 But in this case, the ethical reflection begins halfway, through a completely diminished philosophical reflection in its reflective strength.
 Not having children doesn’t indicate an act of morality towards them?
 Not creating any world, wouldn’t show a certain type of divine love?
-And, on the contrary, creating worlds, having children, couldn’t indicate an immorality, in the same sense defined by the affirmative ethics, by the ethics of being?
+And, on the contrary, creating worlds, having children, couldn’t indicate an immorality, in the same sense defined by affirmative ethics, by the ethics of being?

 10. The “problem of life” arises only when life doesn’t work.
 The issues of theodicy only appear with the issue of “evil”, when we begin to think that the creation of the world was a huge mistake.
 If in the world there were no suffering, we would have never asked about its creator, we would have never sought him to require explanations.